steveluscher/react-rjsdaq-workshop/README.md

 * Write React using a build system
 * Build a basic React component
 * Configure and mount a React component into the DOM
+* Unmount a React component from the DOM
 * Update the ‘props’ of a mounted React component
 * Rapidly prototype, share, and collaborate on React components using JSFiddle
 * Debug a running React application with the React Developer Tools in Chrome